ga-wdi-lessons/js-view-classes/readme.md

 > Because we don't have a backend, this data will serve as our backend.

-If we look at this data, we can see that its just an array of objects stored in `var students`.
-Each object has 4 properties(name, age, favorite food and an image url).
+If we look at this data, we can see that its just an array of objects stored in `var data`.
+Each object has 4 properties(`name`, `age`, `favoriteFood` and an `imgUrl`).
 Pretty standard and many of us used very similar data structures for project 1.

 ### The Model Class
 We'll be seeing the term `model` come up again soon in week 5 but we'll quickly introduce it here.
 At a high level, the model is how our data gets represented/structured at the application level.
 Let's build a class function that will represent our model for a student.
 This will be a pretty simple class.